 No 4- San Jose and Santa Clara city and county

-Other famous California cities as San Jose and Santa Clara also tend to have a large homeless population.
-Six out of the 10 cities with the most significant homelessness problem are located in California.
+Other famous California cities, such as San Jose and Santa Clara, also tend to have a large homeless population.
+Six of the 10 cities with the most significant homelessness problem are in California.

-San Jose and Santa Clara city is not an extremely large city, but it is costly.
+San Jose and Santa Clara are not extremely large but costly.
 That is why it has a homeless population of over 9,700 people.

 There are over 480 homeless people for every 100,000 residents.